bytestostring/nkn.ovh/API.md

 The method serves to change your account settings.

-- A key "Hash" (string) must be set to valid Hash.
+- The key "Hash" (string) must be set to valid Hash.
-- If you want to change your wallets that you should add a "Wallets" key in your request.
+- If you want to change your wallets, add the "Wallets" key in your request.
 The key must contain **array of strings**.
-- If you want to delete all your wallets then you should pass an empty array in the **Wallets** key.
+- If you want to delete all your wallets, pass an empty array in the **Wallets** key.

 #### cURL example #1 (application/json):